 Welcome to Blooducation!
 These podcasts are an educational resource delivering up to date knowledge on a broad range of haematology topics that we hope will be useful not only for those revising for the haematology FRCPath exams but also for continuous professional development for all haematologists.
 We will be releasing more content regularly, aiming to bring you the latest updates from experts in the field.

-We’re also releasing short podcasts designed for primary care physicians and other medical professionals covering commonly encountered haematological problems and frequent referrals to haematology.
+We’re also recording short podcasts designed for primary care physicians and other medical professionals covering commonly encountered haematological problems and frequent referrals to haematology.
 These can be found on the Blooducation Bytes page of the website.

-Helen Parry is an NIHR clinical lecturer in haematology at the University of Birmingham and University Hospitals Birmingham.
+Dr Helen Parry is an NIHR clinical lecturer in haematology at the University of Birmingham and University Hospitals Birmingham.
 Her interests are in malignant haematology and in particular chronic lymphocytic leukaemia, for which she co-authored the BCSH guideline.
 Following her PhD, she has continued to research the impact of secondary immunodeficiency in haematological diseases, including the impact of novel therapies on immunity and vaccination.
-Helen has active grants with AMS and BSH and also regularly lectures.
+Helen has active grants with AMS and BSH and also lectures regularly.
 She has an interest in patient engagement and optimising service integration between primary and secondary care.

 For more information about the podcasts and your hosts, please listen to our “episode zero” (see top of page).